Homo economicus: Criticisms

+The system established by the concept of the homo economicus has become the basis for the concepts used in economics.
+"Self-interest is the main motivation of human beings in their transactions" is a theoretical structure in the concept of homo economicus.
+Over the years, economists have studied and discussed institutional economics, behavioural economics, political economy, economic anthropology and ecological economics.
+The economic man solution is considered to be inadequate and flawed.

+Economists

 Economists Thorstein Veblen, John Maynard Keynes, Herbert A. Simon, and many of the Austrian School criticise Homo economicus as an actor with too great an understanding of macroeconomics and economic forecasting in his decision making.
 They stress uncertainty and bounded rationality in the making of economic decisions, rather than relying on the rational man who is fully informed of all circumstances impinging on his decisions.
 They argue that perfect knowledge never exists, which means that all economic activity implies risk.
 Austrian economists rather prefer to use as a model tool the Homo agens.

 Empirical studies by Amos Tversky questioned the assumption that investors are rational.
 In 1995, Tversky demonstrated the tendency of investors to make risk-averse choices in gains, and risk-seeking choices in losses.
 The investors appeared as very risk-averse for small losses but indifferent for a small chance of a very large loss.
 This violates economic rationality as usually understood.
 Further research on this subject, showing other deviations from conventionally defined economic rationality, is being done in the growing field of experimental or behavioral economics.
 Some of the broader issues involved in this criticism are studied in decision theory, of which rational choice theory is only a subset.